sgothel/pacman/README.md

   - Renderer fps derived *step width*, i.e. sub-tiles
   - Sync speed by dropping tick, every n-frames
 - Ghost *AI*
+  - Scatter, chase and phantom targets
   - Scared RNG target
-    - Scatter, chase and phantom targets
+    - PRNG with an identical seed value every new level and life for predictable results
   - Next `direction_t` algo
+    - No turning up in *Red-Zones* if chasing or scattering
+    - Optionally use alternative Manhatten distance function instead of the Euclidean default.
   - Grouped wave switch of scatter, chase and frightened
+  - Exit Home
-    - Exit home using local and global pellet timer
+    - Using local and global pellet timer
-    - PRNG with an identical seed value every new level and life for predictable results
+    - Additional maximum time when no pellets are eaten
+  - Speed
     - Adjust tunnel speed
-    - No turning up in *Red-Zones* if chasing or scattering
-    - Optionally use alternative Manhatten distance function instead of the Euclidean default.
     - *Elroy 1+2* mode
 - Pacman
   - show eaten ghosts and fruit score onscreen (FREEZE)
   - Freeze pacman only for 3 frames after eating power pellet
 - Level specification (per level)
   - Timings
     - scatter and chase duration per phase